General public phone information and support

 1800 094 164 from outside the Melbourne or Geelong areas.

-- Whether someone is or could be eligible for a payment;
+- Eligibility for a payment;

 - Circumstances where someone would normally not be eligible;